aprilorange/react-server/README.md

 # react-server

-This is an example show you guys how to use React on the server-side, if you got any better idea helping this example get improved, feel free to send PRs to me. :beer:
+This is an example showing you guys how to use React on the server-side, if you got any better idea helping this example get improved, feel free to send PRs to me. :beer:

 # Technologies